-One hundred and thirty of the one hundred and forty-two infants who were safely surrendered in 2002 - 2015 have been adopted or are in the process of being adopted through the Department of Children and Family Services Adoptions Division.
-Eleven infants were reclaimed by their birth mothers and ten of these were safely returned to their care.
-One of the these eleven mothers was receiving Family Reunification services at the time this report went to print.
+One hundred and thirty-seven of the one hundred and fifty infants who were safely surrendered in 2002 - 2016 have been adopted or are in the process of being adopted through the Department of Children and Family Services Adoptions Division.
+Eleven infants were reclaimed by their birth mothers and one infant was reclaimed by her birth father.
 Finally, one infant, who was medically fragile at birth, died at two weeks old.